cseanburns/geo-titles/manuscript/title-manuscript.md

 we used only the English translations of these titles if there was one.

-We combined and imported the bibliographic records into R using the *bibliometrix* package [@aria_bibliometrix_2017].
+We combined and imported the bibliographic records into R [@baseR] using the *bibliometrix* package [@aria_bibliometrix_2017].
-We used the *spacyr* package,
-a wrapper for the Python natural language processing (NLP) library, to identify place names in article titles [@benoit2023; @honnibal_spacy_2022].
+We used the R *spacyr* package, a wrapper for the Python natural language processing (NLP) library, to identify place names in article titles [@benoit2023; @honnibal_spacy_2022].